HL7/uv-lab-rep-ig/input/pagecontent/status-mgmt.md

 #### Laboratory report: Composition

 A Composition defines the structure and narrative content necessary for a laboratory report.
 It is a mandatory resource for a Document Bundle this guide is based on (see [FHIR Documents](https://hl7.org/fhir/R4/documents.html) ).

 The status of the composition reflects the status of the document and it should be aligned with that of the DiagnosticReport.

-The status of the composition reflects the status of the document and it should be aligned with that of the DiagnosticReport.
 Unfortunately, in HL7 FHIR R4 – see the [following paragraph](#hl7-fhir-r4-1) - only a subset of them are allowed for the Composition, requiring some mapping effort in dealing with them.
 (See the paragraph [DiagnosticReport and Composition status correlation](#diagnosticreport-and-composition-status-correlation) below)